 Do ovulation prediction kits and temperature charts make a difference?

-How long do the sperm and egg live?
+How long do the sperm and egg live and when is the best time to have sex?

 An egg lives for about 12-24 hours after you ovulate, and sperm can live for five to seven days.
-Ideally, you need a lot of sperm on stand-by to ‘pounce’ on that egg when it’s released, so have sex in the days leading up to when you ovulate and a day after.
-You only release the one egg, but a single ejaculation from your partner will supply millions of sperm, so keep the supply up by having lots of sex.
+Ideally, you need a lot of sperm on stand-by to ‘pounce’ on that egg when it’s released, so having regular sex in the lead up to ovulation is very important, meaning that no matter when ovulation occurs, there should theoretically be enough sperm available to do their job, if you’re trying to get pregnant.

 What should I do after sex to boost my chances?